pozi/PoziConnectConfig/New M1 Config.md

 * eliminate null values (replace with blanks if appropriate), *especially spi, propnum*
 * test if the Parcel and Property/Address queries return the same set of property numbers

+* check for properties without parcels
+* check for parcels without properties

 Ask council